Home > Analyses > Utilities > Dominion Energy, Inc.

 Business Model & Company Overview

-Dominion Energy, Inc., founded in 1983 and headquartered in Richmond, Virginia, is a leading player in the regulated electric industry in the United States.
-Its integrated ecosystem spans electricity generation, transmission, and distribution alongside natural gas sales and storage, serving over 6.9M customers across Virginia, North Carolina, South Carolina, and multiple other states.
-This comprehensive approach connects traditional and renewable energy assets, underpinning its core mission to deliver reliable energy solutions.
+Dominion Energy, Inc., founded in 1983 and headquartered in Richmond, Virginia, commands a dominant position in the regulated electric and gas utilities sector.
+Its integrated ecosystem spans electricity generation, transmission, and distribution alongside natural gas operations.
+The company serves over 6.9M customers across Virginia, North Carolina, South Carolina, and multiple states for gas services, blending traditional energy assets with expanding renewable facilities.

 Financial Performance & Fundamental Metrics

-In this section, I analyze Dominion Energy, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and stability.
+I analyze Dominion Energy, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its operational efficiency and shareholder value.

 Income Statement

-The table below presents Dominion Energy, Inc.’s key income statement figures for the fiscal years 2020 through 2024, showing trends in revenue, profitability, and earnings per share.
+The following table summarizes Dominion Energy, Inc.’s key income statement figures for fiscal years 2021 through 2025, highlighting revenue, expenses, profits, and earnings per share.

 income statement